 Lowest RSI = Lowest RSI in last X periods

-Highest RSI = Highest RSI reading in the last X period
+Highest RSI = Highest RSI reading in the previous X period

 This is how you can the Stochastic RSI value:

-- First, you need to calculate the RSI or the Relative Strength Index for a chosen period of time of a data series.
+1. First, you need to calculate the RSI or the Relative Strength Index for a chosen period of a data series.

-- Again, subtract the minimum value for the chosen period but from the highest RSI value.
-Keep in mind that the time period should be the same.
+3. Again, subtract the minimum value for the chosen period from the highest RSI value.
+Keep in mind that the period should be the same.

 Stochastic RSI trading strategy

-Usually, the stochastic RSI indicator strategy is based on the idea to BUY when the main trend is in bullish and stochastic lines cross in the oversold area and to SELL when the main trend is bearish and stochastic lines cross in the overbought area.
+Usually, the stochastic RSI indicator strategy is based on the idea to BUY when the primary trend is bullish and stochastic lines cross in the oversold area and SELL when the primary trend is bearish and stochastic lines cross in the overbought area.

 Stochastic RSI trading strategy example:

-Sell if the price is below SMA 100 on the H1 chart, AND stochastic RSI lines K and D are just crossed in the overbought area.
+Sell if the price is below SMA 100 on the H1 chart AND stochastic RSI lines K and D are crossed in the overbought area.